 Neural circuits are a group of neurons interconnected by synapses.
 The groups’ main role is to execute specific functions, but only when activated.

-Neuroception is how neural circuits decide in the moment if a person or situation is safe, dangerous or a major threat.
-Neuroception listens to three streams of information: Inside (the body), Outside (the environment), Between (nervous systems).
+Neuroception is how neural circuits decide in the moment whether a person or situation is safe, dangerous or a major threat.
+Neuroception listens to three streams of information: inside (the body), outside (the environment), and between (nervous systems).

-Our nervous systems long to be connected to other nervous systems.
-PVT helps us work with the nervous system in order to develop safe connections with other people.
-Essentially, coregulation is the sending and receiving of safety signals.
-Co-regulation means the connecting nervous systems support and nourish each other, continuing the ongoing feelings of safety.
+Our nervous systems long to be connected to other nervous systems, and Polyvagal Theory helps us work with the nervous system in order to develop safe connections with other people.
+Essentially, co-regulation is the sending and receiving of safety signals.
+Co-regulation means connecting nervous systems support and nourish each other, continuing the ongoing feelings of safety.
 This is why Polyvagal Theory is also known as the science of feeling safe.